labex-labs/open-source-labs/python/python-mastery/lab-ex8-3-set-up-processing-pipelines/en/intro.md

 # Introduction

-In this lab, you will learn how to use coroutines to establish processing pipelines for data flow.
-Coroutines are a powerful Python feature that enables cooperative multitasking, allowing functions to yield execution and resume later from where they left off.
+In this lab, you will learn how to use coroutines to build data processing pipelines.
+Coroutines, a powerful Python feature, support cooperative multitasking, enabling functions to pause and resume execution at a later point.

-**Objectives:**

-- Understand how coroutines work in Python
-- Implement coroutine-based data processing pipelines
-- Transform data through multiple coroutine stages

-**Files to Create:**

-- `cofollow.py` - A coroutine-based file follower
-- `coticker.py` - A stock ticker application using coroutines

-**Prerequisites:**
-For this exercise, we assume the `stocksim.py` program from a previous exercise is still running in the background, generating stock data in a log file.
+The objectives of this lab are to understand how coroutines work in Python, implement data processing pipelines based on coroutines, and transform data through multiple coroutine stages.
+You will create two files: `cofollow.py`, a coroutine-based file follower, and `coticker.py`, a stock ticker application using coroutines.
+It is assumed that the `stocksim.py` program from a previous exercise is still running in the background, generating stock data in a log file.